Greedysky/TTKWidgetTools/README.md

 License
 --------
-TTKWidgetTools is free software licensed under the term of [Licence GPL v3](https://github.com/Greedysky/TTKWidgetTools/blob/master/LICENSE).
+TTKWidgetTools is free software licensed under the term of [Licence LGPL v3](https://github.com/Greedysky/TTKWidgetTools/blob/master/LICENSE).
 If you use TTKWidgetTools or its constituent libraries, you must adhere to the terms of the license in question.

 Download
 --------